HostClubKea/CarND-LaneLines-P1/reflections.md

 * Connecting hough lines into lane lines

-Step 5 is new and wasn't used in the lesson previously
+Step 6 is new and wasn't used in the lesson previously

 ## Connecting the lines
 Our goal in this project was to get connected lane lines.
 My solution was to get this lines using linear regression.
 The detection of the lane lines was done in three steps:
-* Calculating slope for each line and removing all lines which abs slope is greater then 0.5
+* Calculating slope for each line and removing all lines which absolute slope value is greater then 0.5
-* Splitting lines on left and right based on their slope sign
+* Splitting lines on left and right based on their slope sign and position on the screen
 * Use linear regression to get left and right lane lines

+Then we can draw lanes based on their slope and b parameters and some length (for simplicity used hardcoded value)

 ## Shortcomings